junxzm1990/ASAN--/testcases/README.md

 # ASAN-- TestCases

 ## Chromium
 Chromium performance under ASan and ASan--.
 Six popularweb-browser benchmarks are used, including both Time-based ones (Sunspider, Kraken, Lite Brite) and Score-based ones (Octane, Basemark, WebXPRT).
+And reproduced chromium bugs with PoCs are included.

 Please refer to "chromium" for more details.